by The Writer

 What is a writer?
 The simple description is that, the writer is a person who writes.
 If you can write down your ideas, thoughts, emotions, plans, concerns and everything that operates inside your head and heart, you're a writer, as simple as that.
 However, there are two types of people who write: the one who is appreciated and the one who is not.
 If you want to be appreciated, respected and compensated you should do more than just write, you must exert effort to make sure that your writing is worth reading.
 As Samuel Johnson once said, "What is written without effort is in general read without pleasure".
 Writing is not about "rocket science" in fact you don't need to have a genius mind to be able to write something; what you need is willingness to learn, passion, dedication, determination and creativity in order to succeed.
-Writing is like breathing the air, it's should be done in a natural way because it's part of our everyday life.
-The more you practice, the more you get better and the more you get used to it, the more it becomes permanent in you.
-In the "Old Days" the art of writing was confined to only few people; most of them belongs to the middle-class and to the oligarchs.
-Nevertheless, as time goes by the art of writing became an integral part of our daily life as it coincided with the progress of literacy.
+Writing is like breathing the air; it should be done in a natural way because it's part of our everyday life.
+The more you practice, the better you get and the more you get used to it, the more it becomes permanent in you.
+In the "Old Days" the art of writing was confined to only few people; most of them belong to the middle-class and to the oligarchs.
+Nevertheless, as time passed the art of writing became an integral part of our daily life as it coincided with the progress of literacy.
 Today, unlike in the old days, writing is no longer an art to be mastered but it's just an ordinary tool that we utilize daily in order to achieve something.
-Just like in my case, I've been working in the private security industry for more than twenty years now.
+Just in my case, I've been working in the private security industry for more than twenty years now.
 As supervisor my main job is to write security reports, memorandums and business communication, I've been doing this kind of writing for the past two decades now.
-Based on my experienced and observation, there are only two types of persons in this world: the one who can write well and the one who can't.
-Those who can write well often than not gets the advantage (promotion and salary increase) in whatever field he or she is working, while those who can't are left behind.
-Modesty aside, my colleagues and officers appreciate the quality of my paper works hence I've earned the reputation as the guy in our organization who can write well.
+Based on my experience and observation, there are only two types of persons in this world: the one who can write well and the one who can't.
+Those who can write well often than not get the advantage (promotion and salary increase) in whatever field he or she is working, while those who can't are left behind.
+Modesty aside, my colleagues and officers appreciate the quality of my paper work hence I've earned the reputation as the guy in our organization who can write well.
 However, my journey before I reached this level of success was not an easy one; it was filled with trials and errors.
 In the process I've done a lot of reading and practice writing.
 I also studied the writing styles of other people (prominent and even less prominent) - it was not an easy task.
 Now, I'm writing not for the sake of my office work, I'm writing for a deeper reason.

 One of the sacred rules in writing that I've learned is that, you shouldn't write for the sake of fame and money.
 Write because you've a message that you want to share to other people.
 I respect and accept this doctrine.
-Nevertheless, as a normal human being it would be very hypocrite of me if I say that I don't crave for recognition and payment.
+Nevertheless, as a normal human being, I would be hypocrite if I say that I don't crave for recognition and payment.
 Every writer whether they're humble or noble at one point in their life has desired to be recognized and appreciated by their readers.
 Most of the time money is just secondary for the writer, what matters most is the recognition of the editor, publisher and reader.
 They say that many writers are introverts, probably this is true, yet it doesn't mean that they're also Narcissistic.
 Behind their solitude and "weirdness" writers are human beings who want their work to be appreciated and respected not only by the publishing company but by their readers as well.

 I'm not a businessman, I tried once (fish vending) and it was a disaster.
-But since I'm planning to be a freelance writer, I think I've no choice but to adapt some of the major qualities of a business minded person.
+But since I'm planning to be a freelance writer, I've no choice but to adapt some of the major qualities of a business minded person.
 Since, having a freelance job (any kind of freelance work for that matter) is like operating a business enterprise.
 In short, you're the captain of your own ship.

 Creating your own product - like a businessman the freelance writer is responsible in creating his own product and maintaining the quality thereof.
 Whether you're writing poems, novel, short story, lyrics, blog, essays, research, biography whatever is your niche the same rule in business applies: always make your product good.
 The quality and quantity of your product is always in your hand.
 Business enterprise either excels or falls down mainly because of the quality of their product.